BrazilianFriendsOfPHP/assert/README.md

 ```

 With the Valid class you can use the same validations in the Assert classe, but the methods will return `true`
-if the validation passes and `false` if not.
+if the validation passes and `false` otherwise.

 Assertion Example